zeyofu/BLINK_Benchmark/eval/README.md

             "full_prediction": "The first image is representative of Cubism, an art movement where objects are broken up, analyzed, and re-assembled in an abstracted form...\n\nTherefore, the image that shares the same style as the reference image (Cubism) is:\n\n(A) the second image.", "prediction": "(A)"
         },
+        ...
+    ]
+}
 ```

-*Notice that we release the full model predictions in [saved_outputs](saved_outputs) for the baselines tested in our paper.*
+*Notice that we release the model predictions in [saved_outputs](saved_outputs) for the baselines tested in our paper.*

 ### Evaluation

-We use `evaluate.py` to turn the task-specific outputs in *one final prediction file*, and evaluates the file on the validation set.
+We use `evaluate.py` to turn the task-specific outputs into *one single final prediction file*, and evaluate the file for task-specific and total accuracies.

 The final prediction file is in the following format:
 ```
 {